 dsconf IPA-EXAMPLE-COM repl-agmt get (requires --suffix and agreement name)

-dsctl IPA-EXAMPLE-COM get-nsstate (outputs state of all replication agreements for all suffixes, seems to ignore --suffix parameter) These are pretty technical.
+Those are pretty technical.
 Probably if you need to interpret this information you're best off asking for help on the mailing lists.

 Two other parts of the RHDS documentation are worth pointing out: